<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 • Outline the outcomes of the strategy they explained above.

-For example, an executive director at a non-profit organization may be responsible for spearheading fundraising programs by partnering with research institutions.
+For example, an executive director may be responsible for spearheading fundraising programs by partnering with research institutions.
 The ideal executive director is skilled at developing relevant, authentic, and profitable relationships.

 Elements of a Good Answer